Identity Protection: Prevention, Detection and Victim Assistance

 Identity theft places a burden on its victims and presents a challenge to businesses, organizations and government agencies, including the IRS.
 Tax-related identity theft occurs when someone uses your stolen social security number to file a tax return claiming a fraudulent refund.

 The IRS combats tax-related identity theft with an aggressive strategy of prevention, detection and victim assistance.
 We are making progress against this crime, but it remains one of our highest priorities.
 And, if you become a victim, we are committed to helping you resolve your case as quickly as possible.

 Are you a victim of tax-related identity theft?

 Identity theft information for tax preparers and businesses

-Tips from the IRS to help protect yourself from identity theft
+What the IRS is doing to combat identity theft

-The IRS does not initiate contact with taxpayers by email to request personal or financial information.
+The IRS doesn't initiate contact with taxpayers by email to request personal or financial information.
 This includes any type of electronic communication, such as text messages and social media channels.